carzum/termviz/README.md

 To launch the visualizer, just run the `termviz` executable.

-The program looks for a configuration file named `termviz.yaml` in `~/.config/termviz/` first, then in `/etc/termviz/`.
-If the file is not found, it will prompt to create a default one in `~/.config/termviz/termviz.yaml`.
-Alternative it is possible to pass a configuration file directly to the executable: `termviz <myconfig>.yaml`.
+The program looks for a configuration file named `termviz.yml` in `~/.config/termviz/` first, then in `/etc/termviz/`.
+If the file is not found, it prompts the user to create a default one in `~/.config/termviz/termviz.yml`.
+Alternatively, it is possible to pass a configuration file directly to the executable: `termviz <myconfig>.yml`.

 The program requires a running ROS master and an available TF between the robot frame (`base_link` by default) and a static frame (`map` by default).